A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

 \subsection{A Quick Start with Cloud Notebooks}

 There are many valid setup options for working with LLMs, including local installations, cloud-based notebooks, virtual machines, and HPC clusters.
-For readers who are not experienced with R, Python, or programming in general, we recommend starting with cloud-based notebooks such as Google~Colab (for Python and R) and RStudio~Cloud (for R).
+For readers who are not experienced with R, Python, or programming in general, we recommend starting with \emph{cloud-based notebooks} such as Google~Colab (for Python and R) and RStudio~Cloud (for R).
 These platforms remove the need to manage local installations or hardware and are free at the basic tier.
-Our accompanying Python and R notebooks are designed to run on these services, and they are also intended as reference materials for an interactive workshop.
-Throughout this paper, the step-by-step demonstrations assume a Google~Colab session for Python and an RStudio~Cloud session for R; however, the same commands can be executed locally with only minor adjustments.
-Once you are comfortable with this cloud-based notebook approach as a quick starting point, we recommend moving toward a local, project-based setup that is repeatable and reproducible, particularly for larger-scale text annotation projects (see \autoref{sec:reproducibility}).
+Our accompanying Python and R notebooks are designed to run on these services.
+Throughout this paper, the step-by-step demonstrations assume a Google~Colab session; however, the same commands can be executed locally with only minor adjustments.
+Once you are comfortable with this cloud-based notebook approach, we recommend moving toward a local, more repeatable and reproducible setup, especially for larger-scale text annotation projects (see \autoref{sec:reproducibility}).